everydayhero/hui/README.md

 * API updates and large additions/changes are major versions – e.g. (1).0.0

 The version number should be updated in the `package.json` before publishing.

+## Development

+The main, stable branch is `master`.
+All work should be contained in isolated feature branches and will be merged into `master` when peer reviewed on GitHub.

+We maintain version branches for major version bumps.
+These will be maintained until previous version are deprecated.

+### Getting code into master

+1. Commit code to a branch
+2. Push code to Github, open PR against Master
+3. Code is reviewed by peers, on approval, code is merged (not by code author)
+4. Code is deployed to QA.
+5. Assuming code passes QA, code is released to production.